Manson Park is an historic cemetery located about 200 metres east of the main Ipswich Cemetery.

-About 200 metres east of the main Ipswich Cemetery is a small open area named Manson Park.
-A simple white monument is in the centre and a plaque was placed there in 1971 by Major J. Watson of the United States Air Force "to honour the American Servicemen who paid the supreme sacrifice during World War II".
+A simple white monument is located in the centre, alongside a plaque placed in 1971 by Major J. Watson of the United States Air Force '...to honour the American Servicemen who paid the supreme sacrifice during World War II'.

 At the end of the war, more bodies were transferred to Ipswich from Townsville and New Guinea.
 The final number of entries in the Burial Register for the USAF Cemetery was 1402.

 In November 1947, the United States ship 'Goucher Victory' arrived in Australia to return the dead to their native country.